ayys/ayys/README.md

 ### म्‌याउस्‌ते!

-I write code for a living, and tinker with custom writing systems in my free time.
+I write code for a living, and tinker with custom writing systems, and calendars in my free time.

 <img  alt="Art by C215" src="https://github.com/user-attachments/assets/e733559f-c7a2-451b-a7a5-e7377f820f38" />